-There are a variety of State and federal laws, regulations and constitutional provisions that apply to the Board's ability to raise taxes, fund its pension obligations or to reorganize its debts.
+There are a variety of State and federal laws, regulations and constitutional provisions that apply to the Board, including the Board's ability to raise taxes and other revenues, fund its pension obligations or to reorganize its debts.
 There is no assurance that there will not be any change in, change in the interpretation of, or addition to such applicable laws, regulations and provisions.
 Any such change, change in interpretation, or addition may have a material adverse effect, either directly or indirectly, on the Board or the taxing authority of the Board, which could materially adversely affect the Board's operations or financial condition.
+In addition, since there is no contractual relationship between any Bondholder and the State and there is no contractual promise from the State not to alter the Debt Reform Act, the Property Tax Code and/or the School Code including without limitation the CIT Act in ways that may be adverse to the interests of the Bondholders, the State may amend the Debt Reform Act, the